mesosphere/marathon/src/test/scala/mesosphere/marathon/integration/README.md

 - master: the url of the mesos master to connect from marathon.
   Default is local.
 - mesosLib: the path to the native mesos library.
-This parameter will only take effect, if the environment variable MESOS_NATIVE_LIBRARY is not set.
+This parameter will only take effect, if the environment variable MESOS_NATIVE_JAVA_LIBRARY is not set.
-  Default value is: /usr/local/lib/libmesos.dylib
+  If not set, the java.library.path is searched for matches.
 - httpPort: the port used for the http service to launch.
   Default value is: a random port between 11211 and 11311
-- singleMarathonPort: the port used for the marathon process to start Default value is: a random port between 8080 and 8180
+- marathonPort: the port used for the marathon process to start Default value is: a random port between 8080 and 8180
+- marathonGroup: The marathon group inside which all app definitions created by the integration tests reside.
+  Default value is: /marathon_integration_test

 The test config can be given via the command line as:

 ```
-$> integration:testOnly mesosphere.marathon.integration.GroupDeployIntegrationTest -- -Dmaster=local -DhttpPort=12345 -Dcwd=/
+$> integration:testOnly mesosphere.marathon.integration.*IntegrationTest -- -Dmaster=local -DhttpPort=12345 -Dcwd=/
 ```